Mariamer8a/Mariamer8a/README.md

 - 💼 Currently working at Blanco Silva computer consulting as a Engineer Front-End Developer
 - 🌱 Learning more about advanced JavaScript frameworks and back-end development
 - 🎓 Last semester student of Engineering in Sciences and Systems at the Mariano Gálvez University.
-- 💬 Ask me about HTML, CSS, JavaScript, Angular, and React
+- 💬 Ask me about HTML, CSS, JavaScript, Angular, React, Python
 - 📫 How to reach me: mariamerochoa08@gmail.com
 - ⚡ Fun fact: I love hiking and photography